-Furthermore, the bill amends Section 20-9-236 of the Montana Code Annotated to clarify the requirements for fund transfers intended for school safety improvements, explicitly including the costs associated with the new mobile panic alert systems.
-It establishes a timeline for school districts to begin implementing these systems by July 1, 2027, and sets an effective date for the act as July 1, 2025.
-The legislation aims to bolster school safety without increasing local taxes, allowing for greater flexibility in funding safety measures.
+Furthermore, the bill amends Section 20-9-236 of the Montana Code Annotated to clarify the requirements for approved fund transfers to finance improvements in school safety and security, specifically including the installation of emergency response systems as mandated by the new section.
+The legislation sets a deadline for school districts to begin implementing these mobile panic alert systems by July 1, 2027, and establishes an effective date for the act as July 1, 2025.

 Statutes affected: